philips-labs/terraform-cloudfoundry-siderite-backend/README.md

 Module to deploy a Siderite backend for `hsdp_function` resource.
 The module is still evolving and getting new features.
 Be sure to follow the releases closely as we work towards the `1.0.0` release.

+## Disclaimer

+> [!Important]
+> This repository is managed as Philips Inner-source / Open-source.
+> This repository is NOT endorsed or supported by HSSA&P or I&S Cloud Operations.
+> You are expected to self-support or raise tickets on the Github project and NOT raise tickets in HSP ServiceNow.

 <!--- BEGIN_TF_DOCS --->
 ## Requirements